Misinformation about violence by transgender people

-In the 2020s, right-wing sources in the United States falsely claimed that transgender people committed disproportionately higher rates of violence such as mass shootings or terror attacks.
-Additionally, various hoaxes misidentified perpetrators of violent events as being transgender.
-This misinformation is primarily spread on social media, and has been amplified by Trumpist voices such as Donald Trump Jr., Chaya Raichik, and The Heritage Foundation.
+In the 2020s, right-wing politicians and commentators have falsely claimed that transgender people commit disproportionately higher rates of violence, such as mass shootings or terrorist attacks.
+Various hoaxes have also misidentified perpetrators of violent incidents as transgender.
+This misinformation is primarily generated and circulated within the United States, particularly on social media, but has also been noted in Canada.
+It has been amplified by Trumpist voices such as Donald Trump Jr., Libs of TikTok owner Chaya Raichik, and The Heritage Foundation, and has spread internationally through foreign outlets and figures, including RT in Russia.

-Members of the second Trump administration have suggested policies on the basis of these claims, including for the Department of Justice to revoke trans people's right to bear arms, and for the FBI to classify "transgender ideology" as a domestic terror threat.
-As of October 2025, neither policy has been enacted.
-Following the killing of Charlie Kirk, Texas U.S. representative Ronny Jackson called for trans people to be taken "off the streets".
+Members of the second Trump administration have suggested policies on the basis of these claims, including for the Department of Justice to revoke trans people's right to possess firearms.
+The Heritage Foundation petitioned the FBI to designate "Transgender Ideology-Inspired Violent Extremism" as a domestic terrorism threat category.
+As of February 2026, neither policy has been enacted.
+Following the assassination of Charlie Kirk, Texas US representative Ronny Jackson called for trans people to be taken "off the streets".

-Transgender people are substantially more likely to be victims than the perpetrators of violence.
-According to subject-matter experts, disinformation casting transgender people as violent is used to legitimize anti-trans violence and legislation as part of the broader anti-LGBTQ backlash in the United States.
+According to Ohio State University professor of human security Laura Dugan, the threat of transgender shooters is "just not a concern," and transgender people are underrepresented as perpetrators of mass shootings.
+Analyses of the topic have noted that transgender people are substantially more likely to be victims than the perpetrators of violence.
+According to subject-matter experts, disinformation casting transgender people as violent is used to legitimize anti-trans violence and legislation, particularly as part of a broader anti-LGBTQ backlash in the United States.

 Disinformation

 According to The Independent, there has been a "years-long effort by many within the MAGA movement to smear America's estimated 2.8 million trans people as exceptionally violent, unstable, and prone to perpetrating mass shootings".
 This may take the form of false or unverified claims of the perpetrators of violent events having transgender identities to spread on social media in the immediate aftermath of the events, or of misrepresentations of the overall trend of the rate at which trans people commit violence.
+This disinformation is primarily prevalent in the United States, though the CBC also noted the existence of disinformation coming from the Canadian political sphere.